Indonesia launches COVID boosters for older people, others at risk - ExBulletin

 Indonesia launches COVID boosters for older people, others at risk

-JAKARTA, Indonesia (AP) Indonesia on Wednesday launched a COVID-19 recall campaign for the general public, prioritizing third injections for the elderly and people with weakened immune systems.
+JAKARTA Indonesia launched a COVID-19 recall campaign for the general public on Wednesday, prioritizing third injections for the elderly and people with weakened immune systems.

 The government hopes to provide 21 million boosters in January to people who received their second vaccine at least six months ago.
 Some 117 million people in Indonesia have already received two doses of the vaccine.